Ahutoru: Biography

 On 3 May 1768, Boudeuse and Étoile arrived at Samoa where Ahutoru proved contemptuous of the inhabitants and could not understand their language.
 Bougainville had hoped that Ahutoru could serve as an interpreter in further first contacts, but these contacts proved too rare, and the languages in the archipelago too diverse, for the idea to be practical.
-In September, Boudeuse and Étoile called Batavia, which impressed Ahutoru, but where many of the crew caught dysentery, Ahutoru himself included.
+In September, Boudeuse and Étoile called at Batavia, which impressed Ahutoru, but where many of the crew caught dysentery, Ahutoru himself included.
 He finally arrived at Saint-Malo on Boudeuse on 16 March 1769.

 Bougainville and Ahutoru departed for Versailles immediately.
 On 25 April, Ahutoru also met Jacob Rodrigues Pereira, who examined him.
 Pereira concluded that the Tahitian phonetic system to which Ahutoru was used allowed him to pronounce only a few of the French Consonants, and none of the nasal vowels.

 During the summer of 1769, Ahutoru was introduced in the high society, notably meeting Louis XV and Denis Diderot.
-He developed a marked taste of opera.
+He developed a marked taste for opera.
 Ahutoru was well-adjusted to the life in Paris, easily navigating the city and using money.
 He befriended Béatrix de Choiseul-Stainville, whom he often visited when she was in Paris.
 Ahutoru had multiple relationships with women in Paris, including with sex workers.

 Ahutoru's presence in Paris yielded controversy: Bougainville was accused of unethically removing Ahutoru from what he himself said was paradise on earth, to bring him to Paris as an exhibit.
 Bougainville had to defend himself and insisted that Ahutoru had volunteered to come.